BrentSeidel/WeatherProject/NOTES.md

 This is a collection of thoughts and notes about the weather sensor project.

+## 28-Oct-2016
+I constructed a crude case and installed everything.
+As I was doing this, I decided that in addition to the out of range LEDs for each dial, a couple of other LEDs were needed to give some indication that the system was active.

+The project is basically done.
+At this point, one can come up with all sorts of ideas to extend the project in different directions.

+Now to take some pictures...

+## 27-Oct-2016
+I am a better programmer and electronics person than a cabinet maker.
+My first idea was to glue some pieces of acrylic together to mount the project.
+This was my first try working with acrylic and after multiple chips and cracks I have abandoned this approach in favour of plywood.
+I do have some experience working with wood so this should turn out better.

 ## 25-Oct-2016
 After adding the C code to the project and running it in parallel with my Ada code, I found that my code produced the same results as the C code.
 This suggested that